Weekday weather update - Salmon Arm Observer

-For Thursday, showers will continue with a daytime high of 15 C. Friday, more rain is anticipated, as temperatures dip to 12 C.

-In the Okanagan, the wind is forecast to pick up this afternoon turning to rain this evening, the high 19 C.
+In the Okanagan, expect a 30 per cent chance of showers for Monday which should clear overnight with temperatures about 17 C. c

+Mainly sunny for Tuesday and 19 C, while it will be sunny and 20 C on Wednesday.

-Thursday, will start out cloudy with a 40 per cent chance of showers late in the morning and temperatures about 17 C.
+For those in the Shuswap, a 40 per cent chance of showers is expected for Monday afternoon with temperatures around 17 C.

+Fog is anticipated for Tuesday morning, clearing by the afternoon with a day time high of 19 C.

 @Jen_zee